- Application: Dental Model

-- Put the model in a position so that the back of the model is on the platform, but the front of the model is raised.
+- Change the angle of the model so that the back of the model is on the print platform and the front of the model is raised.

 - Raise the model off the platform.
 You can automatically raise the model when you add the supports.
-Open the Supports panel and set the support height parameter.
+Open the Supports panel, and set the height parameters.
 Support Height: 1.5 – 2.0 mm

-When adding supports to the print, we strongly recommend the following:
+When adding supports to the model, we recommend the following procedure:

 - Elbow Size: 1.2 – 1.5 mm